Absolute Quantitation

 [3]:

-retention_time scale skew amplitude area peak_id
+retention_time scale skew amplitude area signal_maximum peak_id

 ../_images/tutorials_calibration_curve_7_1.png